SharafatKarim/blog-site/2022/markdown-syntax/index.md

   # ...
 ---

 This article shows some useful and daily-driver type syntax, that I may use daily.
 First, right after heading, one example , followed by it's syntax.
-I won't explain.
+I won't explain though 😅.

 {{< admonition >}}
   To learn in detail and easily, you may use following references,